PieLabs/serve-pie/README.md

 * render.jade - init the lrs config
 * render.jade - include a control panel to display the lrs config.

 ### CLI Params

 * `--lrs-endpoint`
 * `--lrs-user`
 * `--lrs-password`
 * `--lrs-email`

+#### Demo
+[corespring-pie-multiple-choice#xapi-test](https://bitbucket.org/pieelements/corespring-pie-multiple-choice/branch/xapi-test) has a demo that can be run.

 ## Install